-Hamilton, Massa, and the complete oral history of F1's most dramatic finale
+Hamilton, Massa and the complete oral history of F1's most dramatic finale

 As the start approached, the rain started to fall, delaying lights out.
 Hamilton had claimed superb victories in similar conditions at Monaco and Great Britain that year, while Massa had struggled to master the rain.

 Luis Fernando Ramos, stadium announcer: It was absolutely nerve-wracking.
-It started raining and I thought 'shit, it's wet, it's over', because Felipe's reputation in those conditions wasn't great.
+It started raining and I thought 's---, it's wet, it's over', because Felipe's reputation in those conditions wasn't great.

 Felipe Massa: Then it was a quite strange feeling, we had to wait in the car.
 Something was telling me maybe this can be for some good or maybe some changes for the race.
-I know that in the dry Lewis had a pretty big chance to score a good amount of points so maybe this can change the race.
+I know that in the dry, Lewis had a pretty big chance to score a good amount of points so maybe this can change the race.

 Lap 1-63: On a knife-edge